This tutorial is for the 6.x-1.13 version of the Mollom Drupal module.

 Mollom provides a one-stop solution for all spam problems and protects the following Drupal forms:

-- Comment forms
+- Comment forms,

-- Contact forms
+- Contact forms,

-- User registration forms
+- User registration and password request forms, and

-For more information about Mollom, you can read this introduction, check the top 10 features, consult the extensive FAQ, or download the technical whitepaper.
+For more information about Mollom, read this introduction, check the top 10 features, consult the extensive FAQ, or download the technical whitepaper.

 - Go to Mollom.com.

-- Login with your Mollom.com account, or create an account if you don't have one.
+- Login with your Mollom.com account or create an account if you don't have one.

 - Select "Manage sites" from the upper right menu at Mollom.com.